 Best Active Insulator for the Cold

-What we like: A cozy and breathable jacket you won't want to take off.
+What we like: A cozy, stretchy, and breathable jacket you won't want to take off.

 If you’re shopping around for a synthetic jacket, chances are you’ve come across the term “active insulation” in your research.
-In contrast to down-mimicking pieces like the Nano Puff and Micro Puff above (which feature thin ripstop shell fabrics and offer competitive warmth for the weight), active insulators use stretch-infused shells and air-permeable insulation that prioritize mobility and breathability.
+In contrast to down-mimicking pieces like Patagonia's Nano Puff and Micro Puff above (which feature thin ripstop shell fabrics and offer competitive warmth for the weight), active insulators use stretch-infused shells and air-permeable insulation that prioritize mobility and breathability.
 They’re not particularly lightweight or wind-resistant, but they’re by far the more ideal insulator for heat-generating activities like cross-country skiing, ski touring, winter running, cold-weather backpacking, and more.
-Patagonia’s Nano-Air headlines this category with a soft, stretchy, and breathable construction that feels like a combination of a high-end performance piece and your favorite sweatshirt.
-Climbers and active folks will love its ability to move and breathe (the FullRange insulation and stretchy shell are noticeably airier than Arc’teryx’s Atom below), and you simply won’t find a cozier piece for daily use or travel.
+Arc'teryx's Proton Hoody headlines this category with a soft, stretchy, and breathable construction that moves with you and a "fitted" silhouette that doesn't get in the way.

 Best Synthetic Jacket for High-Output Use